 - Formula – Most adopted babies are fed formula, which is where they receive most of their nutrients during the first year.
 Some things to consider are lactose versus another base, artificial sweeteners, GMO-free, additional “superfood,” and finally price.
-These are four of the best formulas as of 2019.

 On the Roads

 - Stroller/infant car seat – Another vital item to have on your baby checklist.
 No matter how hard you try, a stroller is safer than your arms.
 There are different styles and different sizes so look for one that will match your lifestyle.
-Check out the list from amazon for the best car seats.

 - Blankets – Having blankets is just to keep the little one warm and could act as bumpers so they won’t wiggle out of place.